kenakamu/DragonBoard_96BoardStarterKit_Sample/README.md

 - LED: Red LED and two onboard Green LEDs

 #### Input: Switch
-- Touch sensor: When you touch the sensor, it lights up LED and get data from sensors.
+- Touch sensor: When you touch the sensor, it lights up LEDs and get data from sensors.
 - Button: When you push the button, it lights up LEDs and get data from sensors.
 - Tilt Module: When you tilt the module one way, it lights up LEDs and get data from sensors.